The District is proud to offer one of the largest Advanced Placement Programs in Canada to ensure our students are poised to succeed.

 The completed application requires the following:

 – student written responses

 – a teacher recommendation

-The completed application package is due on Monday, February 25 at 4 pm to the Burnaby School District Board Office at 5325 Kincaid Street, Burnaby OR the completed application package can be given to your Burnaby Secondary School’s AP Coordinator by 3:15 pm on Monday, February 25.
+The completed application package for the 2020-2021 school year is due on Tuesday, February 25, 2020 at 4pm to the Burnaby School District Office at 5325 Kincaid Street, Burnaby OR the completed application package can be given to your Burnaby Secondary School’s AP Coordinator by 3:15pm on Tuesday, February 25, 2020.